Ashinsarkarlahiri/Derivative-pricing-Interest-Rate-Modelling/README.md

 # Derivative-pricing and Interest-Rate-Modelling
 ## Overview

-This repository contains a complete Python-based implementation of derivative pricing and interest rate modelling concepts taught in Class-10 of the course.
+This repository contains a complete Python-based implementation of derivative pricing and interest rate modelling.
 The project demonstrates the practical application of quantitative finance techniques using Python, with intuitive explanations, structured workflows, and replicable code.

 ## Key Objectives